 Based upon experience gained from the pilot project, the facility shall be expanded to all other ICDs in the bordering states of Uttar Pradesh and West Bengal and following land customs stations on a date to be specified:

-Though very late to adopt such advanced technology for trade between our neighbor countries, this is a good move aiming at furtherance of trade and improve the easy of doing business and reduce cost & time with more visibility of transactions.
+Though very late to adopt such advanced technology for trade between our neighbour countries, this is a good move aiming at furtherance of trade and improve the easy of doing business and reduce cost & time with more visibility of transactions.

 The facility need to spade to all other ICDs as well.